SupriyaGembali/Face-Recognition/README.md

 It is currently hosted on heroku.

 Website url: <a href = "https://engagehs22supriya.herokuapp.com/" target = "_blank">https://engagehs22supriya.herokuapp.com/</a>

+NOTE: PLEASE KINDLY MAKE SURE YOU ARE BROWSING THIS WEBSITE ON GOOGLE CHROME